pome-gr/pome/README.md

 1. Entrepreneurs should own their accounting data and not depend on a cloud/software that owns the data for them
 2. The accounting data should be written using a simple, documented and open human-readable format

-This is what pome offers together with an open source ecosystem to let businesses make the most of their accounting data.
+This is what pome offers.

+`pome`'s ambition is to give a framework for an open source ecosystem that will let businesses get the most out of their accounting data: we invite you to build your own pome's plugins to solve the accounting problems that you face.

 # How does pome work?